 "O-ho-ho!
 Come in, come in."
 The deep, jovial voice came from the belly of a cheery elderly man, or at least he looked a fair bit older than I expected.
 It was mostly due to his bushy white mustache and balding head.
 He was wearing a white coat over a brown suit and was sitting by a desk opposite the two pure white beds by the open window.

 Josh carted me in and put me down onto the closest bed.
 "I'll go get our bags, get yourself looked at in the meantime."

 "Sure," I replied half-heartedly, but by then he was already closing the door behind himself.
 I sighed and turned to the nurse.
 I knew it was shallow of me, but I was a little crestfallen when I looked at him.
 School nurses were supposed to be busty, mature twenty-something years old beauties, not mustachioed old men.
 Whatever, I suppose it was my fault for having weird expectations.
 I took a deep breath and addressed the man.
 "What's up, doc?"

-At first he didn’t answer, opting to just stare at me with a fixed smile.
-He was admittedly a lot more animated than the students, yet I still couldn’t shake the feeling that there was something transient about him as well.
+At first he didn't answer, opting to just stare at me with a fixed smile.
+He was admittedly a lot more animate than the students, yet I still couldn't shake the feeling that there was something peculiar about him as well.

 "O-ho-ho.
 Collapsing like that on the first day of school is very unseemly, young man.
 You should sleep properly."

-“O-ho-ho,” The nurse continued with the same jovial voice as he began fingering the bottles on his desk with his chubby fingers.
-“I suppose you need some cold medicine to get rid of that fever then.”
+"O-ho-ho," The nurse continued with the same jovial voice as he began sorting through the bottles on his desk with his chubby fingers.
+"I suppose you need some cold medicine to get rid of that fever then."

 "I don't have a fever."